...

 You’ve said it to yourself hundreds of times.
 You’ve sworn to quit over and over again — next week, or next month.
 And then… you’ve cooled off, decided it probably isn’t as bad as you’re making it out to be, and continued on.

 Procrastinating on your career transformation is very common, even if you truly, madly, deeply hate your job.
 (Any Savage Garden fans out there?)
-So let’s explore what leads to career change procrastination and some tips to help overcome it.
+So let’s explore what leads to career change procrastination and some tips to overcome it.

 3 Reasons You’re Procrastinating On Your Career Transformation